 Here are the key factors to evaluate before making an informed decision:

-For most healthcare facilities, the cost is one of the most crucial factors in deciding the top ophthalmology EMR/EHR.
+For most healthcare facilities, the cost is one of the most crucial factors in deciding the top ophthalmology practice management software.
 While pricing may vary from vendor to vendor, practice size, and deployment type, here are some of the factors practices can expect:

 Upfront Costs

-Many ophthalmology EMR vendors charge implementation fees that may include software setup, data migration, and staff training.
+Many ophthalmology EMR vendors charge fees for the implementation process that may include software setup, data migration, and staff training.
 If custom templates for eye exams, imaging integrations, or registry reporting are required, practices should anticipate additional one-time expenses.

 Ongoing Costs